j-pride/manual/manual.md

 - clone the repository (`git clone https://github.com/j-pride/manual-example-code.git`) and
 - build the project using Maven (`mvn clean compile`)

-At February 2019, the PriDE 3 manual is work in progress.
+At March 2019, the PriDE 3 manual is still work in progress.
 Beside the core chapters above there are chapters coming soon for the following aspects

-#### Attribute Type Mapping

 #### Calling Stored Procedures